top of page

 • after exercising

 Passing blood clots is also common after having a baby.
-Maybe even the size of a good ball in the first day but getting smaller as the days go on.
+Maybe even the size of a golf ball in the first day but getting smaller as the days go on.

 What can you do?